jgreenwd/WGU-classes/C950/README.md

 ```
   Initialize all vertices as unvisited

-  Choose an initial value for current_vertex. (starting_vertex was chosen)
+  Choose an initial value for current_vertex

   While unvisited vertices remain
       find the nearest, unvisited neighbor of current_vertex